diatomsRcool/checklists/README.md

 taxon_data.txt - The results of make_taxon_records_data.py.
 It is a list of all families from each country and their number of observations.

 taxon_id.p - This dictionary is for looking up the taxon id for any taxon.
 The taxon is the key and its id is the value.
 It is created by make_taxon_dict.py and Build_Taxon.ipynb.
 The identifier is question is local and only valid within the Darwin Core Archive.
 This dictionary is redone for every country.

+tb_references.txt - This is the references file extension for the DwC-A. The Date accessed for GeoNames and Fresh Data MAY need to be changed.

 test_country.txt - I list of only a few countries used for testing purposes.